collective/collective.googleanalytics/README.txt

 After you have set your credentials in the control panel, you can begin using Analytics reports.
 First navigate to the page where you would like to display the report results.
-Where you place the portlet depends on your goals and the type of report you are displaying.
-For site-wide reports, your user dashboard may be the most appropriate place.
-For reports that monitor a specific page or section of the site, it may makes sense to place the portlet on the page that it references.
+Where you place the portlet depends on your goals and the type of reports you are displaying.
 Even if you place a portlet on a public page, the portlet will only be visible to users who have the "View Google Analytics Reports" permission, which, by default is assigned to Managers.

 Next, place the portlet as you normally would, using the manage portlets page and selecting Google Analytics from the list of available portlets.
 In the